tvondra/ddsketch/README.md

 # ddsketch extension

+> :warning: **Warning**: This extension is still an early WIP version, not
+> suitable for production use.
+The on-disk format, function signatures etc.
+> may change and so on.

 This PostgreSQL extension implements ddsketch, a data structure for on-line accumulation of quantiles, as described in a paper